Guo-astro/mapbox-gl-js-docs/docs/pages/style-spec/layers.md

 {{
   <AppropriateImage
     imageId="layer-fill"
-    alt="Map with a pink isochrone polygon surrounding the city of Atlanta."
+    alt="Map of Washington, D.C. with a purple isochrone polygon in the center."
   />
 }}